OpenWaterFoundation/owf-tstool-zabbix-plugin/README.md

 |------------------------------------------------------------------------------------------|----------------------------------------------------|
 |[`cdss-lib-common-java`](https://github.com/OpenCDSS/cdss-lib-common-java)                |Library of core utility code used by multiple TSTool repositories (projects).|
 |[`cdss-lib-processor-ts-java`](https://github.com/OpenCDSS/cdss-lib-processor-ts-java)    |Library containing processor code for TSTool commands.|

-## New Eclipse Project Setup  ##

-**These instructions are for the first-time setup of the Zabbix plugin project, which is useful when creating other new plugins.**

-1. Create a repository in GitHub and initialize with standard files.
-    Copy and modify relevant setup files from another similar project, for example the `owf-tstool-aws-plugin` repository: `README.md`, `.gitignore`, `.gitattributes`, `build-util/`.
-Commit the changes as an initial commit.

 ## Adding to TSTool Eclipse Workspace ##